 In being engaged with social media I think that it has also been important to myself that I try not to let the professionalism barrier (what is okay to post online and what isn’t okay to post) keep me from reflecting my true personality on the Internet.
 A lot of users who are cautious of what they put on their social media think they cannot add in their personality to their online life, they can only have a life online where they look at what other people are posting without being allowed to post anything themselves.
 I believe this to be untrue as I think my Facebook page has prospered in making my virtual friends laugh and be entertained without using any debatable content.
 On May 26th, 2017 I reposted a video about a wild squirrel that was injured and saved by a family who named her Jill and kept her as a pet.
 My Facebook friends seemed to really engage in my post judging by the amount of likes I received after posting the video.
 I reposted another video about a rare, incredibly adorable marsupial that I had never seen before.
 I felt that it would make others happy, so I reposted it.
 I post these videos every now and again because people seem to enjoy them as much as I do.
 Internet users need to be aware of what they say as well as what they post.
 Users need to focus on what they comment on others’ pictures, videos, and statuses to make sure they are not disputable as well as what they ‘like’ on Facebook.
 Users tend to forget that there are ways that employers can look up what you have ‘liked’ on Facebook and they certainly would not be pleased to see their potential employees ‘liking’ anything inappropriate.

-Lastly, I believe I have continued to cultivate my social media accounts with care and attention being sure not to create any questionable posts. aying attention to such details is essential to the compatibility of your Internet life and your professional life. t is good to stay away from politics, religion, and anything else people tend to disagree on or that may be a sensitive topic.
+Lastly, I believe I have continued to cultivate my social media accounts with care and attention being sure not to create any questionable posts.
+Paying attention to such details is essential to the compatibility of your Internet life and your professional life.
+It is good to stay away from politics, religion, and anything else people tend to disagree on or that may be a sensitive topic.
 I like to think that if I would not bring up that subject to someone I just met then I probably should not mention it online.
 While you think you may know whom you are posting to online (i.e. friends, family, co-workers, etc.) you really never know who sees your posts.